jschatz1/lumiri-site/src/pages/index.md

 main:
   title: Lumiri Surgical
   description: >
-    Located in Montgomery and Prince George’s counties, with an emphasis on advanced minimally invasive surgical techniques.
+    Located in Montgomery and Bucks’s counties in Pennsylvania, with an emphasis on advanced minimally invasive surgical techniques.
   featured: >-
     “There is no greater reward than to be able to meet a patient in the midst of their crisis, pain, or illness and know that I have the knowledge and